Aticaprant: History

 Aticaprant was originally developed by Eli Lilly under the code name LY-2456302.
 It first appeared in the scientific literature in 2010 or 2011.
 The compound was first patented in 2009.

 In February 2015, Cerecor Inc. announced that they had acquired the rights from Eli Lilly to develop and commercialize LY-2456302 (under the new developmental code CERC-501).

 As of 2016, aticaprant has reached phase II clinical trials as an augmentation to antidepressant therapy for treatment-resistant depression.
 A phase II study of aticaprant in heavy smokers was commenced in early 2016 and results of the study were expected before the end of 2016.
 Aticaprant failed to meet its main endpoint for nicotine withdrawal in the study.

 In August 2017, it was announced that Cerecor had sold its rights to aticaprant to Janssen Pharmaceuticals.
 Janssen was also experimenting with esketamine for the treatment of depression as of 2017.

+In March 2025, Johnson & Johnson discontinued development of aticaprant for major depressive disorder due to lack of effectiveness in phase 3 trials.
+It has not completely discontinued aticaprant however and has said that it will continue to evaluate the drug in other areas.
+A regulatory application for approval of the medication had previously been expected to be submitted by 2025.